 "That band with a mannequin..."

 Hailing from Richmond, Virginia, Those Manic Seas is a dynamic ‘four’ piece group that combines elements of post rock and shoegaze to create unique, danceable songs — and lists bands such as Interpol, the Killers and Mutemath as influences.
 Their debut Headache/Heartache 7" help them expand their reach outside of Virginia.
-The band has since toured the US and Canada extensively, having just returned from their 60 day DIY tour this past fall.
+The band has since toured the US and Canada extensively.

-In the first quarter of '16, the band plans to tour and continue to showcase their ever-changing live show to help build anticipation for their upcoming LP.
+In the first quarter of '16, the band embarked on a 30 day tour and continue to showcase their ever-changing live show to help build anticipation for their upcoming LP.

 Those Manic Seas have performed in